How do you brand a TV show that has 18 unconnected episodes?

 The use of symbols also lends itself to abbreviating the show's unwieldy title into emojis - this happened internally during development, and has continued after launch with fans using emojis to reference the show in online discussions.

 The show is direct, punchy, and aggressive but its attitude is always tempered by a playful self-awareness.
-This comes through in these concepts for the show's tone of voice (Note these posters are my own concepts, not official show artwork).
+This comes through in these concepts for the show's tone of voice.